Multiplicity-free representations of algebraic groups: Remaining Table configurations

 Weights 1,2,3 each occur with multiplicity one in $\wedge^3(W)$ and are not subdominant to any other dominant weight.
-Therefore there is a composition factor of $\wedge^3(W)$ for each of these high weights appearing with multiplicity 1.
+Therefore there is a composition factor of $\wedge^3(W)$ for each of these highest weights appearing with multiplicity 1.
 Next consider weight 4.
-This occurs as the wedge of weight vectors with the following weights: $(\d, \d - \a_1 -\a_n, \d - \a_{n-1}-\a_n)$ and $(\d-\a_n, \d - \a_1, \d - \a_{n-1}-\a_n),$ so this weight space has dimension 2 in $\wedge^3(W).$ But it appears in the irreducible of high weight 1 with multiplicity 2.
-So there is no composition factor with high weight 4.
+This occurs as the wedge of weight vectors with the following weights: $(\d, \d - \a_1 -\a_n, \d - \a_{n-1}-\a_n)$ and $(\d-\a_n, \d - \a_1, \d - \a_{n-1}-\a_n),$ so this weight space has dimension 2 in $\wedge^3(W).$ But it appears in the irreducible of highest weight 1 with multiplicity 2.
+So there is no composition factor with highest weight 4.
 Similarly for 5.

 Now consider weight 6.
 This occurs as the wedge of weight vectors as follows: